vpukas/futurum-crud/README.md

 <!-- * [License](#license) -->

 ## General Information
-- The project allows users to log in to the application where they can create campaigns for products they want to sell.- just the ones relevant to your project. -->
+- The project allows users to log in to the application where they can create campaigns for products they want to sell.

 ## Technologies Used